-- 1/2 bunch of coriander, green part only, washed, roughly chopped
+- a small bunch of coriander, leafy part only, washed, roughly chopped

 - Add all ingredients to a mixer, process (one direction) for about 10 minutes to form a smooth paste; place the mixture in the fridge for at lease 1 hour or overnight as the flavor will develop.